danushkhanna/-Advancing-NEET-Educational-Guidance-via-Predictive-Modelling-with-Linear-Regression-and-K-means/README.md

-# Advancing NEET Educational Guidance: Integrated Rank Estimation and College Clustering via Predictive Modelling with Linear Regression and K-means Algorithm
+# Integrated NEET Rank Estimation and College Clustering via Predictive Modelling with Linear Regression and K-means Algorithm

 This repository is dedicated to advancing academic counseling using data-driven insights and predictive modeling techniques.
 Through a comprehensive exploration of data analytics, predictive models, and clustering algorithms, this project seeks to revolutionize the landscape of NEET (National Eligibility cum Entrance Test) counseling.